23 Top Movies for Chinese Learners in 2025

 10. Up the Yangtze — 2007

-“Up the Yangtze” depicts the massive impact the Three Gorges Dam project has on people varying across classes.
-It shows the story of a family whose home will flood because of the dam’s construction.
+“Up the Yangtze” depicts the massive impact the Three Gorges Dam project has on people of various classes.
+It tells the story of a family whose home will flood because of the dam’s construction.

 Surprisingly, the family’s daughter finds work on a river cruise ship.
 The other lead is a famous young worker eager for new chances but lacks the values and traditions others own.